-Net value adjustment due to CVA, DVA and FVA amounted to a negative DKK 195 million at 31 December 2024 (end-2023: negative DKK 92 million).
+Net value adjustment due to CVA, DVA and FVA amounted to a negative DKK 195 million at 31 December 2024 (end-2023: a negative DKK 92 million).

 Upon entering into derivatives contracts, further provisions are made in the form of a so-called minimum margin for liquidity and credit risk and return on capital etc. The minimum margin is amortised at the valuation of derivatives over their times-to-maturity.
 At 31 December 2024, the non-amortised minimum margin amounted to DKK 114 million (end-2023: DKK 105 million).
-With regard to liquidity and credit risk, DKK 139 million for end-2024 and DKK 131 million for 2023 have been included above in the net adjustment of FVA and CVA.
+With regard to liquidity and credit risk, these amounts have been included above in the net adjustment of FVA and CVA, amounting to DKK 139 million at end-2024 (end-2023: DKK 131 million).
 Finally, in some instances further value adjustment based on management judgement is made if the models are not deemed to take into account all known risks, including eg legal risks.